nicolewsm/IPPP-tradetariffs/README.md

 <br>Since we are unable to assess effects of tariff changes if no tariffs were reported, all countries/years that did not have tariff data were dropped.
 <br>As each economic indicator is separately assessed, we dropped rows for which no data for that indicator was available.
 <br>The resulting LatAm dataset has 419 observations for gdp, 385 for unemployment and labor force rates, and 408 for inflation.

+<h2> Methodology</h2>

+Taking into account that the effects of tariff changes would take time to manifest, we shift economic indicators by 2 such that we are comparing Year 0 tariff changes against Year 2 economic indicators.